Clausal — Syntax Design¶

 Two conventions are recognised:

-ALL-CAPS — any identifier where every cased character is uppercase and there is at least one cased character (underscores and digits are allowed inside):
+ALL_CAPS — any identifier where every cased character is uppercase and there is at least one cased character (underscores and digits are allowed inside):

 Logic variables are not declared; they come into existence by appearing in logical context.
 They work differently from Python variables: they can be unbound, and their bindings are undone on backtracking.
 This difference warrants a clear visual marker.